msainsburydale/NeuralEstimators.jl/docs/src/API/core.md

 `NeuralEstimators` facilitates neural estimation for arbitrary statistical models by having the user implicitly define the model via simulated data.
 The user may provide simulated data directly, or provide a function that simulates data from the model.

 The data should be stored as a `Vector{A}`, where each element of the vector is associated with one parameter configuration, and where `A` depends on the architecture of the neural estimator.
-For example, if the neural estimator is based on a [`DeepSet`](@ref), the data should be stored as a `Vector{Array}`, where each array may store independent replicates in its final dimension.
-If the neural estimator is based on a [`GNN`](@ref), the data should be stored as a `Vector{GNNGraph}`, where each graph may store independent replicates in sub-graphs.

 ```@docs